theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 #### December 4 & 7, 2025<br>Bay Area Concert Band Fall into Winter Concert Series

 The North Bend Presbyterian Church, 2238 Pony Creek Road, will be filled with the sounds of winter this year as the Bay Area Concert Band performs two concerts.
 The 40-plus-year-old concert band will perform various holiday selections.
 These concerts are Free but Donations are Welcome!
-More information coming soon.
+Concerts are Thursday, Dec 4th at 7:30pm and Sunday, December 7th at 2:00pm.

 #### December 8, 2025<br>Coos Singers Community Choir Holiday Concert